About

 Kerry-Ann's multidisciplinary career bridges art, intellect, and performance—reflecting a deep commitment to storytelling across screen, programming, and scholarship.

-“Acting, filmmaking, and industry programming go beyond mere jobs for me– they embody my passions.
-My work reflects a devotion to storytelling and community-building, grounded in love and purpose, with the aim of inspiring and connecting people.”
+Acting, filmmaking, and industry programming go beyond mere jobs for me– they embody my passions.
+My work reflects a devotion to storytelling and community-building, grounded in love and purpose.
+My aim is to inspire people to connecting with eachother.”